 The proteins in gluten are unique storage proteins, however, in that they are also functional proteins.
 This unique functionality makes wheat difficult to substitute when creating gluten-free baked goods, as I describe in the next section on this odd protein’s most common uses.

-The four primary proteins in gluten are albumins, globulins, glutelins and prolamins.
+The four primary protein types in gluten are albumins, globulins, glutelins and prolamins.
 In wheat gluten, glutelins and prolamins are far more prevalent than albumins and globulins.
 Albumins and globulins are the primary storage proteins in corn gluten and rice gluten and are not associated with celiac disease.
-Some take issue with the food industry for even using the term gluten in the context of corn or rice.
+Some take issue with the food industry for even using the term “gluten” in the context of corn or rice.

 The specific proteins we are most interested in are the prolamin gliadin and the prolamin-like glutelin glutenin.
 They make up about 80 percent of the protein in wheat.
-These are the proteins which give gluten its unique structure and function… and these are the proteins responsible for triggering celiac disease and a non-celiac gluten sensitivity.
+These are the proteins which give this unique protein composite its distinct structure and function… and these are the proteins responsible for triggering celiac disease.

-The cross-linking of gliadin molecules and glutenin molecules creates the primary properties we identify with gluten.
+The cross-linking of gliadin molecules and glutenin molecules creates the primary properties we associate with gluten.

 Prolamins are insoluble in water and are a general family of proteins common among these grassy grains.
 In fact, all the grassy grains related to wheat contain different prolamins, but since the polypeptide chains (sometimes just referred to as peptides) of each of these proteins is so similar to the proteins in wheat, they are still broadly called gluten.
 For example, while gliadin is the prolamin in wheat, secalin is the prolamin in rye and hordein is the prolamin in barley.
 These are also known as glycoproteins.